 Currency swaps can promote the development of international trade, investment, financial cooperation, tourism, and cultural exchange, improve transaction efficiency, reduce costs, and promote international exchange and cooperation.

 A currency swap refers to the exchange of currencies between different countries or regions.
-The advantages of currency swaps (also known as currency swap) include the following aspects:
+The advantages of currency swaps include the following aspects:

 2. Satisfy the wishes of both parties.